 Being a CRE lending specialist, Berlin Hyp is exposed to a rather volatile banking business through the cycle.
-We consider CRE lending a highly cyclical and, therefore, higher-risk sector.
-Being a specialist CRE lender benefits the bank's sector-specific risk management know-how, but at the same time naturally limits the potential for (earnings) diversification within the bank.
+CRE lending is highly cyclical and, therefore, a higher-risk sector.
+Being a specialist CRE lender benefits the bank's sector-specific risk management knowhow, but at the same time naturally limits the potential for (earnings) diversification within the bank.
 Because CRE exposures can cause high losses in times of financial market stress, Berlin Hyp's high reliability on CRE-related earnings streams exposes it to unexpected shocks that are likely to hurt its income statement, and potentially its capital base, in an adverse scenario.
 As a result, we classify Berlin Hyp as a monoline bank according to our methodological approach for business diversification.